Lilly Marcou

-Lilly Marcou (born 1936) is a French historian of Romanian origin specialising in the history of communism.
+Lilly Marcou (9 July 1936 – 1 July 2026) was a Romanian-born French historian who specialised in the history of communism.

-Career
+Life and career

-Lilly Marcou graduated in literature from the University of Bucharest.
+Lilly Marcou was born in Iași, Romania on 9 July 1936.
+She graduated in literature from the University of Bucharest.
 In 1986, she obtained a doctorate in history from the Paris-Sorbonne University.

 She pursued her career at the Center for International Studies and Research (CERI) at Paris Institute of Political Studies.
 From 1975 to 1981, she led a research group on the international communist movement.
 From 1982 to 1988, she taught at the Sciences Po.

 From 1993, she devoted her research to the study of Soviet archives from the Stalin era in Moscow.

 In April 2007, she was named Knight of the Legion of Honor.

+Marcou died on 1 July 2026, at the age of 89.